mend/renovate-ce-ee/docs/reporting-apis.md

 Reporting APIs provide real-time data about the state of Orgs, Repos, and Pull requests that are managed by Mend Renovate.

 > [!IMPORTANT]
-> - Reporting APIs are only supported for configurations with PostgresDB
 > - Some API data is restricted to Mend Renovate Enterprise Edition

 ## Available Reporting APIs